Manchester Regiment (Jacobite): Background

 In July 1745, Charles landed in Scotland; by the end of September, he had captured Edinburgh and defeated a government army at the Battle of Prestonpans.
 After intense debate, in early November a Jacobite army of around 5,000 crossed into England, where Charles believed there was strong support for a Stuart restoration.

 On 10 November, the Jacobite army reached Carlisle, which capitulated five days later; leaving a small garrison behind, they continued south to Preston on 26 November, then Manchester on 28th.
 Despite large crowds, they attracted few recruits; Preston, a Jacobite stronghold in 1715, supplied only three.

 Manchester proved the exception; one suggestion was its lack of borough status or equivalent civic structure, which hampered the ability of government institutions to respond.
-In 1724, Stukeley described Manchester as "the largest, most rich, populous, and busy village in England".
-By 1745, it was also one of a handful of English towns with a significant Non-Juring congregation, many of whom were sympathetic to the Stuarts.
+In 1724, William Stukeley had described Manchester as "the largest, most rich, populous, and busy village in England".
+By 1745, it was also one of a handful of English towns with a significant non-juring congregation, many of whom were sympathetic to the Stuarts.